SKT799/LoRA-FineTuning-Llama-3.1-8B/README.md

 # Limitation Of the evaluation:
 ```
 My derived eval set contains only 16 queries and 16 queries is small eval set.
-The numbers (precision 0.075→0.142, F1 0.070→0.162) are a real, controlled signal — same retrieval, same NLI judge, only the adapter changes — but they're directional, not a statistically robust benchmark.
+The numbers (precision 0.075→0.142, F1 0.070→0.162) are a real, controlled signal — same retrieval, same NLI judge, only the adapter changes — but they're directional, not a statistically robust benchmark.This can be fixed by using larger eval dataset.
+But for project purspose I kept it small.
 ```
 ---